Types of rape: Rape by deception

-Rape by deception occurs when the perpetrator gains the victim's agreement through fraud.
-In one case, a man pretended to be an official for a government who had power to cause negative impacts on a woman to pressure a woman into sexual activities.
+Rape by deception involves the perpetrator gaining the victim's agreement through fraud.
+In one case, a man pretended to be an official for a government who had power to cause negative impacts on a woman to pressure her into sexual activities.
 The courts held that he had falsely represented himself and thus used deception against the woman.

 Corrective rape

 Corrective rape is targeted rape against non-heterosexuals as a "punishment for violating gender roles".
 It is a form of hate crime against LGBT individuals, mainly lesbians, in which the rapist justifies the act as an acceptable response to the victim's perceived sexual or gender orientation and a form of punishment for being gay.
-Often, the stated argument of the corrective rapist is that the rape will turn the person straight, "correcting" their sex or gender, i.e. make them conform to societal norms.
+Often, the stated argument of the corrective rapist is that the rape will turn the person straight, "correcting" their sex or gender, i.e. make them conform to the perpetrator's societal norms.
 The term was first coined in South Africa after well-known cases of corrective rape, such as that of sports star Eudy Simelane, became public.

 Custodial rape

 Custodial rape is rape perpetrated by a person employed by the state in a supervisory or custodial position, such as a police officer, public servant or jail or hospital employee.
 It includes the rape of children in institutional care such as orphanages.

-Custodial rape has been reported in India, Pakistan, Bangladesh, Malaysia, Sri Lanka, Iran, Cambodia, Nigeria, Kenya, Zambia and the United States.
+Custodial rape has been reported in India, Jamaica, Pakistan, Bangladesh, Malaysia, Sri Lanka, Iran, Cambodia, Nigeria, Kenya, Zambia and the United States.

 In India custodial rape has been a major focus of women's rights organizations, and has been an official category of rape defined under law since 1983.
 Indian law says this type of rape takes advantage of the rapist's position of authority and is therefore subject to extra penalty.

 The term custodial rape is sometimes used broadly to include rape by anyone in a position of authority such as an employer, money-lender, contractor or landlord, but under Indian law it refers only to government employees.
 Victims of custodial rape are frequently minorities, people who are poor, or low-status for example because of their caste.
 Researchers say custodial rape is part of a broader pattern of custodial abuse, which can also include torture and murder.